 The reason for this approach is that the benchmark was performed on a Linux.
 Since Linux is a preemptive multi-tasking environment, each time the script executes, it is affected by other processes disputing the CPU on the machine.
 The shortest execution time should be closer to when running the benchmarked program if it had the CPU all for itself.

-Below follows the table of results for the different PHP compiler environments that
+Below follows the table of results for the different PHP compiler environments that were evaluated.

 |Compiler environment||Name of the compiler environment that was evaluated|